Category Archives: On Site

 Imaging strategy: use of scanning microscopes: confocal or 2p, in intact samples or using serial sectioning; use of light sheet microscopy: commercial systems (eg. Miltenyi’s Blaze or Zeiss Z7), and custom systems (Mesospim).

 Analysis of imaging data: use of neuron mapping pipelines for whole brain data obtained from light sheet microscopy or from sections (eg. ClearMap, TrailMap, WholeBrain, etc).
-(Ueda, Renier, Carlen); se of virtual reality-assisted tools for single neuron reconstructions from 3D datasets (eg. SyGlass, Vision4D…).
+(Ueda, Renier); se of virtual reality-assisted tools for single neuron reconstructions from 3D datasets (eg. SyGlass, Vision4D…).

 Electron microscopy synaptic connectomics: